 We are working hard to make it as easy as possible for our citizens who have additional accessibility requirements to enjoy everything Boomtown has to offer.
-We offer free PA tickets for anyone who requires a personal assistant and we work closely with GAMA Access Areas CIC to provide the necessary facilities and support.
-This team of experts run a dedicated campsite and offer practical and specific advice tailored to your individual requirements.
+We work closely with a team of experts from GAMA Access Areas CIC who provide accessible camping and can offer practical advice and support at the festival.

-To find out more about our offer then please see our Accessibility Section here.
+To find out more about the accessible facilities on offer, please see our Accessibility page.